Spanish recluse behind Zara briefly becomes world's richest man

 But whether or not he can hold on to the title of world’s richest man, the 79-year-old’s fortunes are blossoming as Inditex shares have risen nearly 40 percent this year.

-He holds a 59.3 percent stake in what is now the world’s biggest fashion retailer, ahead of Gap (GPS.N) and Hennes & Mauritz (HMb.ST).
+He holds a 59.3 percent stake in what is now the world’s biggest fashion retailer, ahead of Gap and Hennes & Mauritz.
 It grew from humble beginnings in the rainy northern region of Galicia to more than 6,000 stores in some 90 countries with a stable of brands from high-end label Massimo Dutti to homewear chain Zara Home.

-With a capitalization of 104 billion euros ($110 billion), the group is only the third Spanish firm ever to be valued above 100 billion euros, after bank Santander (SAN.MC) and telecoms giant Telefonica (TEF.MC), both of which now lag well behind.
+With a capitalisation of 104 billion euros ($110 billion), the group is only the third Spanish firm ever to be valued above 100 billion euros, after bank Santander and telecoms giant Telefonica, both of which now lag well behind.

 In a country recently emerged from a recession that destroyed businesses and jobs, Ortega is a rare self-made mogul.